-PROBLEM POSSIBLE CAUSE SUGGESTED REMEDY A component inside the chuck (master jaw or actuator) is broken.
+PROBLEM POSSIBLE CAUSE SUGGESTED REMEDY The chuck does not operate.
+A component inside the chuck (master jaw or actuator) is broken.
 Disassemble chuck and contact MicroCentric for replacement or repair of the component or chuck.
-The chuck does not operate.
 The master jaw slides or actuators are seized.
 Disassemble the chuck to free the seized components by cleaning the chuck and removing buildup that has embedded itself onto the chuck's components and lubricate the chuck.
 The master jaws do not stroke fully.
 Swarf or dirt has built up inside the chuck.
 Disassemble, clean, and lubricate the chuck.
 Improper assembly.
 Ensure all parts have been reassembled correctly.
 The draw tube connector or draw tube is loose.
 First check that the draw tube connector is fully threaded onto the draw tube.
 If the problem persists remove the chuck and tighten the draw tube onto the hydraulic actuator.
 Workpiece slips.
 Insufficient master jaw stroke.
 Rebore top jaws so that the workpiece is clamped in the middle of the chuck's total jaw stroke.
 Insufficient clamping force.
 Increase the hydraulic pressure to the cylinder within recommended limits.
 Machined clamping diameter in top jaw does not match workpiece diameter.
 Rebore top jaws accordingly.
 Cutting force is too high.
 Reduce cutting force.
 Insufficient lubrication to the chuck.
 Lubricate the chuck according to the schedule and procedure outlined in Section 12.1 & 12.2.
 Spindle speed is too high.
 Reduce spindle speed.
 Excessive Vibration Unequal weight distribution.
 Counterbalance as required.
 Excessive workpiece runout (concentricity) after machining.
 OD of chuck is running out, (mounting screws not tight).
 Indicate OD of chuck and true chuck to within specifications given in Section 9.0.
 Also make sure mounting screws are tightened properly.
 Chips, dirt, or other foreign material is embedded in clamping surface of top jaw.
 Remove foreign material and/or rebore top jaws.
 Mounting screws of top jaws have not been adequately tightened.
-Tighten mounting screws to torque specifications given in Section 4.0. l op jaws have not been properly Check that the loading ring or plug is not being deformed due to high clamping force.
+Tighten mounting screws to torque specifications given in Section 4.0.
+Top jaws have not been properly machined (loaded).
+Check that the loading ring or plug is not being deformed due to high clamping force.
 Review procedures outlined in Section 7.4.
+Top jaw is deformed during clamping due to excessive height and/or excessive clamping force.
 Review the design of the top jaw, reducing the height of the jaw and lowering draw tube force.
+Workpiece is deformed during clamping by excessive clamping force.
 Reduce draw tube force.
 Also evaluate the design of the top jaws to reduce jaw height and jaw mass to reduce effects of centrifugal force.